CBSR-Biobank/biobank/docs/client_installation.md

 ## Installation

-MS Windows, Mac or Linux, can manually install the client.
+MS Windows, Mac or Linux, users can manually install the client.
 MS Windows users may choose this option if they do not have administrator rights on their user account.
+Alternatively, depending on the version of the client, the installer program may be available.
+See the sections below for more information.

 ### Manual